T-NOVA/NFS/README.md

 ```

 ### Installation
-The build produce an rpm into directory prod/rpms containing all the code needed to install the service.
+The build produce an rpm into directory prod/rpms containing all the code needed to install the service.<br/>
 The NFStore will be installed as a standard linux SysVinit service.

-After uploading the rpm on the server install it as *root* user
+After uploading the rpm on the server install it **as *root* user**

 ```sh
 $ rpm -ivh nfs-1.0-0.noarch.rpm